 Any fertilizer you buy will have a ratio of three compounds listed, such as 5-5-5.
 The numbers represent the N-P-K ratio—the available nitrogen (N), phosphorus (P), and potassium (K) contained in that fertilizer.
 You may also see potassium called 'potash.'
 Each nutrient does something different for plants, and understanding soil nutrients can help you understand what problems you have in the garden.
 Here's what each compound does.

+In simple terms, nitrogen promotes plant growth.
+It is associated with leafy, vegetative growth.
+Nitrogen is part of every protein in the plant, so it's required for virtually every process—from growing new leaves to defending against pests.
 Nitrogen is part of the chlorophyll molecule, which gives plants their green color and is involved in creating food for the plant through photosynthesis.
 Lack of nitrogen shows up as general yellowing (chlorosis) of the plant.
 Because nitrogen can move around in the plant, older growth often yellows more than the new growth.

-Potassium helps regulate plant metabolism and affects water pressure regulation inside and outside of plant cells.
+Potassium helps regulate plant metabolism and affects water pressure inside and outside of plant cells.
 It is important for good root development.
 For these reasons, potassium is critical to plant stress tolerance.